5. Metadata and Headers¶

 This is all completely transparent to the user.
 One simply opens the data file and all the descriptors are ready to be used.

-Of course if the Descriptors have not be implemented for that specific data, they will not work.
+Of course if the Descriptors have not been implemented for that specific data, they will not work.
 They should all be defined for Gemini data.
 For other sources, the headers can be accessed directly, one keyword at a time.
 This type of access is discussed below.
 This is also useful when the information needed is not associated with one of the standard descriptors.

 To get the list of descriptors available for an